rbuckland/mr4c-testing/README.md

 * mr4cThreads - shows / test spinning up a secondary thread (thought might be useful for messaging :0)

+* openMp - see if the OpenMP library will work

 ### How to run these ?